engelsj/Jack-and-Nick-Whiteboard/README.md

 Being able to **Log In** and **Create Accounts** is goal that will make this website useable by other people.
 We will be able to share the website with other people who also want to share what they are doing everyday

-Being able to **Add dynamic code** to demonstrate what we are doing is a stretch goal
+Being able to **Add dynamic code** to demonstrate what we are doing is a stretch goal.
+This means being able to type in markdown when making posts on the website. (**Note** We should find a medium tutorial for adding this to flask, one certainly exists)

 With enough time I would like this to be visible online so that **employers can see our collaborative enviroment** and **everything we have learned** working in that enviroment